Ichimonji10/impedimenta/ansible/physical/roles/dns/README.rst

 #.
 Configure NetworkManager to push changes to ``/etc/resolv.conf`` via
     resolvconf.
 Only applies to workstations.
 #.
+Install, configure, start and enable `stubby`_.
+As a reminder, stubby is a
+    DNS stub resolver that supports DNS over TLS.
+Configure stubby to forward queries to a privacy-focused upstream DNS service, namely `1.1.1.1`_.
-Install configure, start and enable dnsmasq.
-(Dnsmasq provides DHCP and DNS
+#.
+Install configure, start and enable `dnsmasq`_.
+As a reminder, dnsmasq
-    service.)
-Do the following:
+    provides DHCP and DNS service.
+Configure dnsmasq to:

+    *   Use DNSSEC.
-    *   Configure dnsmasq to use DNSSEC.
+    *   Forward DNS queries to stubby.
-    *   Prepend Cloudflare's privacy-oriented DNS servers to dnsmasq's list of name servers.
-For more on this, see `1.1.1.1`_.

     If the target host is a router, also configure dnsmasq to:

     *   Provide DHCP service to downstream clients.
     *   Provide DNS service to localhost and downstream clients.
-    *   Evaulate DNS name servers in order.
-In other words, favor Cloudflare's name servers.

     If the target host is not a router, also configure dnsmasq to:

     *   Do not provide DHCP service.
     *   Provide DNS service to localhost.
 #.
-Configure the local resolver to use dnsmasq.
+Configure the resolver to use dnsmasq.
+As a reminder, the resolver serves
+    local processes.

 Several variables apply to routers: